abhiwand/atk/python/intelanalytics/doc/source/ad_inst_IA.rst

     sudo vim /etc/intelanalytics/rest-server/application.conf

+Note:
+    **The following has been revised for release 0.8.1.**

-**All the changes that need to be made are at the top of the file.
+All the changes that need to be made are at the top of the file.
 This is the section you want to look at::

     # BEGIN REQUIRED SETTINGS